Posterior Contraction rate and Asymptotic Bayes Optimality for one-group shrinkage priors in sparse normal means problem: Asymptotic optimality of a full Bayes approach in a problem of hypothesis testing

-A multiple testing rule is defined to Asymptotically Bayes Optimal under Sparsity (ABOS), if the ratio of its Bayes risk and $R^{\text{BO}}_{\text{Opt}}$ converges to $1$ under the asymptotic framework of \hyperlink{assumption2}{Assumption 2}.\\ As mentioned earlier, \cite{carvalho2010horseshoe} proposed using a testing rule based on the horseshoe prior in the sparse normal means problem.
-They observed that $E(1-\kappa_i|\text{data})$ has roughly the same role as the posterior probability $\pi(\nu_i=1|\text{data})$ and based on that introduced an intuitive testing rule based on the former which performed very well in their simulations (See Section 3.4 of \cite{carvalho2010horseshoe}).
-Their proposed decision rule is as follows:
+A multiple testing rule is defined to Asymptotically Bayes Optimal under Sparsity (ABOS) if the ratio of its Bayes risk and $R^{\text{BO}}_{\text{Opt}}$ converges to $1$ under the asymptotic framework of \hyperlink{assumption2}{Assumption 2}.\\ As mentioned in the introduction, \cite{datta2013asymptotic} first studied from a decision theoretic viewpoint, the asymptotic optimality of a testing rule, based on the horseshoe prior in this problem.

-As indicated before, \cite{datta2013asymptotic} first studied the aforesaid phenomenon from a systematic decision-theoretic viewpoint.
 Treating the global parameter $\tau$ as a tuning parameter, they studied the following decision rule for horseshoe prior,

 They showed that under \hyperlink{assumption2}{Assumption 2}, their proposed decision rule \eqref{eq:4.7} attains the optimal Bayes risk \eqref{eq:4.6} up to some multiplicative constant if $\tau=O(p)$.
-Later \cite{ghosh2016asymptotic} obtained similar results (under the condition that $\lim_{n \to \infty} \frac{\tau}{p} \in (0,\infty)$) using the same testing rule as above but modeled $\theta_i$ by a general class of one-group global-local shrinkage priors where $\tau$ is treated as a tuning parameter.
-By choosing $\tau \sim p$ and considering a prior of the form \eqref{eq:1.3} satisfying \eqref{eq:1.4} with $a=\frac{1}{2}$ with $L(\cdot)$ satisfying (\hyperlink{A1}{A1}) and (\hyperlink{A2}{A2}), \cite{ghosh2017asymptotic} proved that the ratio of Bayes risk of the above rule to that of the Bayes Oracle rule is shown to converge to $1$ as $n \to \infty$.
-In other words, \cite{ghosh2017asymptotic} showed that the induced decision rule is ABOS for horseshoe-type priors.
-This result ensures that in sparse problems, instead of using the natural two-groups prior, one can use its one-group counterpart as an alternative solution with confidence in an inference problem. \\ When $p$ is unknown, \cite{ghosh2017asymptotic} considered an empirical Bayes version of \eqref{eq:4.7} for the same class of priors as above and used the following decision rule,
+Later \cite{ghosh2016asymptotic} obtained similar results (under the condition that $\lim_{n \to \infty} \frac{\tau}{p} \in (0,\infty)$) using the same testing rule as above but modeling $\theta_i$ by a general class of one-group global-local shrinkage priors where $\tau$ is treated as a tuning parameter.
+By choosing $\tau \sim p$ and considering a prior of the form \eqref{eq:1.3} satisfying \eqref{eq:1.4} with $a=\frac{1}{2}$ with $L(\cdot)$ satisfying \hyperlink{assumption1}{Assumption 1}, \cite{ghosh2017asymptotic} proved that the induced decision rule is ABOS for the subclass of priors, named as horseshoe-type priors by \cite{ghosh2017asymptotic}.
+This result demonstrates that appropriately chosen one-group prior can be a reasonable alternative to the two-groups prior in this problem.\\ When $p$ is unknown, \cite{ghosh2017asymptotic} considered an empirical Bayes version of \eqref{eq:4.7} for the same class of priors as above and used the following decision rule,